Prisage

 By the early 16th century, the market value of wine imported to Bristol ranged from c. £5 for Bordeaux wine to c. £6 for wine from Andalusia.
 Since the compensation in Bristol was set at 15s. (£0.75), the effective duty was high enough to encourage various forms of tax evasion by merchants.
 For instance, if a ship was carrying 10 tons of English-owned wine, the merchants might claim that 1 ton belonged to a foreign merchant, who would then pay butlerage of 2s. on that single ton.
 Since the amount of English-owned wine was now below the 10 ton threshold for prisage, the duty would not be levied on any of the consignment.
 Alternatively, since customs duties were not collected in Wales, some merchants landed their cargoes in Wales, broke the consignment up into lots of 9 tons and then sent each lot separately across the Severn Estuary to Bristol.
 Since each boat carried less than 10 tons, the owners could claim that none was subject to prisage.
 Such evasions were well recognised, leading to frequent complaints and litigation.

 Apart from encouraging various forms of evasion and fraud, prisage also provided a financial incentive for English merchants to import wine in large ships, since the maximum amount of wine that could be taken to prise was limited to 2 tons per ship.
 The effective duty on a ship carrying 100 tons of wine was thus much less than one carrying 20 tons.

 The earliest tracts on prisage, its history and collection, were written in the 17th century by the English jurist Matthew Hale.
 These were republished in the late 18th century when the duty was still applied.
+However, by 1728 an encyclopaedia noted of 'prisage' that 'The Term is now, almost grown into disuse; and in lieu of Prisage, the Custom is popularly call'd Buterage; bcause 'tis the King's chief Butler that receives it.'
 Prisage and butlerage were abolished in 1809.